After a seemingly unending period of blockchain R&D, major enterprises are eager to edge their technology toward production.

 Citing an unprecedented convergence of technologies, speakers often sought to sound the bell about a coming revolution in efficiency that could be unlocked should enterprises find novel ways of deploying the tech.

-Indeed, Vincent Doueizel, vice president food and sustainability at the non-profit Lloyd's Register Foundation, went so far as to call blockchain a missing piece that would "completely revolutionize" the food industry.
+Indeed, Vincent Doumeizel, vice president food and sustainability at the non-profit Lloyd's Register Foundation, went so far as to call blockchain a missing piece that would "completely revolutionize" the food industry.

 However, he admitted there's been plenty of talk and not much action.